Jorge Baldor Curator of Latin American Art

-Although Castro’s research has touched on various regions of Latin America, his primary focus is on the arts of Mexico, from the viceregal era through the twentieth century.
+Castro’s research touches on various regions of Latin America, but his primary focus is on the arts of Mexico, from the colonial era through the twentieth century.
 Castro holds a B.A. in Archaeology and Studio Art from Hamilton College, and an M.A. and a Ph.D. in art history from Bryn Mawr College.

 The Center for Curatorial Leadership (CCL) is pleased to announce the milestone fifteenth cohort of curators participating in its annual Fellowship.
 Following a competitive review process, twelve Fellows were selected for their exceptional curatorial and scholarly excellence, demonstrated collaborative thinking, and commitment to cultural leadership.
 The incoming class of Fellows ...
 Read More >